- the first one is the entry into Reception class, which is the first school year at the Primary stage

 Applications made throughout the year are called “In-year applications”.

-If you want to learn more about school waiting lists, check our article here.
+If you want to learn more about school waiting lists, check our school waiting list article.

-If you have any difficulties with this process, our team of London education specialists can help you to manage this stressful process!
+If you have any difficulties with applying for schools, our team of London education specialists can help you to manage this stressful process!